ONLINE WWU Media and Digital Literacy Certificate

 - For Fall courses, complete this form as a non-matriculate student: https://www.wwu.edu/registrar/services/forms/SpecialStudentEnrollmentForm.pdf

 Tuition and Fees:

-- WWU tuition and fees can be found on the Student Business Office Page, but tuition is approximately $323/credit for Washington residents.
+- WWU tuition and fees can be found on the Student Business Office Page, but tuition for summer session is approximately $338/credit for Washington residents.

 - Paula Dagnon: Instructional Technology/Elementary Education email@example.com